spacecloud-io/space-docs/content/essentials/file-storage/upload-file.md

 **status**: Number describing the status of the upload operation.
 Following values are possible:

 - 200 - Successful upload
-- 401 - Request was unauthenticatedoverview
+- 401 - Request was unauthenticated
 - 403 - Request was unauthorized
 - 500 - Internal server error